amolenk/dapr-hands-on/Assignment01/README.md

    ![Simulation logging](img/logging-simulation.png)

 Now we know the application runs correctly.
-It's time to start adding dapr to the application.
+It's time to start adding Dapr to the application.

 ## Next assignment